 During fiscal years 2022 and 2021, the COVID-19 pandemic led global government authorities to implement numerous public health measures, including quarantines, business closures, travel bans and lockdowns to confront the pandemic.
 China's efforts to control the spread of the COVID-19 virus by locking down its largest cities placed a strain on already-stressed global supply chains.
-Several of the Company's customers experienced financial difficulties as a result of the COVID-19 pandemic.
+Several of the COVID-19 pandemic.